-Our system of financial governance includes regular monitoring by the Governing Body and the Accounting Officer.
+Our system of financial governance includes regular monitoring by the board of trustees and the Accounting Officer.
 Members of the Finance and Personnel Committee receive monthly management accounts and updates, which are then reviewed, discussed, and challenged, where appropriate, at the Finance and Personnel Committee meetings.
-This is then fed back to the full Governing Body at the following Full Governors' meeting.
-Governors who are not members of the Finance and Personnel Committee can also access monthly management accounts on the Governors' sharepoint, where all relevant committee and Governing Body meeting items are available.
+This is then fed back to the board of trustees at their next meeting.
+Trustees who are not members of the Finance and Personnel Committee can also access monthly management accounts on the trustees' sharepoint, where all relevant committee and board of trustee meeting items are available.

 The Finance and Personnel Committee, which has taken on the functions of an Audit Committee, is informed by the Responsible Officer on a regular basis.
 The Responsible Officer is a qualified Chartered Accountant.
-She is also a Governor, but does not sit on the Finance Committee.
+She is also a trustee, but does not sit on the Finance Committee.